HBRS-SDP/ws21-point-cloud-laser-fusion/README.md

 [![v.3](https://github.com/HBRS-SDP/ws21-point-cloud-laser-fusion/tree/ver_3_added_filters_for_pointcloud)]
 [![v.4](https://github.com/HBRS-SDP/ws21-point-cloud-laser-fusion/tree/ver_4_run_subcribers_in_parallel)]

-### First Version v.1
+### First version v.1

 This First version of the code, is performing fusion using time synchronization.

-### Second Version v.2.0
+### Second version v.2.0

-In this version the time synchronization policy was modified in order to deal the problem of freeze and lag of the first version v.1
+Modified the policy for point cloud fusion.
+Two separate callbacks , one for laser message and the other for pointcloud.
+The projection of point cloud happens in the pointcloud call back and the fusion with the latest laser message is done in the laser callback.

-### Third Version v.3
+### Third version v.3

-The third version include Voxel Grid and Pass trough filter to reduce the number of points of the PCL.
+Include Voxel Grid and Pass through filter to reduce the number of points in the Pointcloud.

-### Fourth Version v.4
+### Fourth version v.4

-The fourth version implements MultiThreading.
+Includes two subscribers that could run in parallel.

 ## Introduction

-A node for converts a 3D point cloud into a 2D laser scan is developed in [ROS](http://wiki.ros.org/pointcloud_to_laserscan) but it does not fuse both data.
-Therefore we created this repository to fuse the 3D point cloud data  into the 2D laser scan data.
+We created this repository to fuse 3D point cloud data to laser scan data.

+To perform this task, we referred to the implementation in [ROS](http://wiki.ros.org/pointcloud_to_laserscan) , where a 3D point cloud is projected into a 2D laserscan.

 ## Features